Thunderstorms with pea-sized hail to hit Georgia Sunday

 Mind your windshield wipers:

 Overloaded wiper blades can hinder visibility.
-If rain severely limits your sight, pull over and wait for conditions to improve.
-Seek refuge at rest areas or protected spots.
+If rain severely impairs your vision, pull over and wait for conditions to improve.
+Seek refuge at rest areas or sheltered spots.

 When stopping by the roadside is your only option, position your vehicle as far off the road as possible, ideally beyond guardrails.
 Keep your headlights on and activate emergency flashers to alert other drivers of your position.